Discover the Blue Jays Diet, From Acorns to Peanuts

 This adaptability allows them to thrive in various habitats, from forests to urban areas.

-While their diet may vary depending on the season and availability of food, blue jays primarily eat nuts, seeds, fruits, insects, and occasionally small vertebrates.
+While their diet may vary depending on the season and availability of food, in both summer and winter they eat nuts, seeds, fruits, insects, and occasionally small vertebrates.

 Nutritional Preferences